 Today, window screens are found around the world—wherever people want to be able to leave windows open for a breeze.
 The invention of air conditioning means we don’t have to rely as much as before on windows for all our ventilation and cooling.
 But screens are still essential for keeping out some dirt and pesky little invaders when we do.

-Which brings me to screens as a health aide.
+This brings me to their purpose as health aides.
 Do you know which animal kills more human beings than any other, around the world, year after year?
 Not sharks, not snakes, not bears or alligators… but the mosquito.
 Before window screens, the arrival of warm weather also meant the arrival of clouds of disease-carrying insects, like mosquitos and flies.
 You can add wasps to the mix, too, as dangerous and annoying.
 Window screens changed all that.
 So when we think about modern inventions that have contributed hugely to longer life and better health, let’s hear a cheer for screens!